csbernath/DataCommander/README.md

 # Data Commander

-This program is freeware and released under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.txt).

 Data Commander is a front-end for SQL and other databases.
 The program has a plugin architecture for adding arbitrary data providers.